Price & Cost ain’t the same

 We tend to use the words price and cost synonymously.
 “What’s the price?”
 “How much does it cost?”

 It sounds the same, but it ain’t the same.

 Where you are and where you’re heading in life is dependent on if you’re lured by the price or factor in the cost(s).

-you have price or cost mindset and if you’re not happy with where you are right now, it’s probably because you’ve only been looking at the price and not factoring the cost.
+If you’re not happy with where you are right now, it’s probably because you’ve only been looking at the price and not factoring the cost.

 Price is the point of entry.
 Cost is the expenditure after the point of entry.